QUEEN ELIZABETH NATIONAL PARK – GORILLA TREKKING UGANDA SAFARIS | ACTIVITIES | ATTRACTIONS | SAFARI LODGES/ACCOMMODATION IN QUEEN ELIZABETH

 Katwe Village: Local people here have spent their days under the equatorial sun, walking the network of paths that criss-cross the Katwe Salt Lake and harvesting salt from its milky waters.
 The village also contains a traditional homestead.
 There are cooking demonstrations that introduce visitors to the region’s cuisine, and there is also a trip to the local school.

 Nyanzibiri Cave Community: Attractions here include a historic cave and Cultural Museum; a perfectly preserved Bunyaruguru hut, filled with valued local artifacts that were once the tools of everyday life.

 Kikorongo Women Community: Kikorongo is a local Lukonzo word that means ‘too much sunshine.
 The community offers lively dance and musical show, which takes place in lodges across the park.
 They also have a Craft Workshop that teaches visitors how to weave baskets and bowls using natural fibers.
 They even teach you how to recycle magazines into colorful paper beads that can be turned into unique necklaces.

 TOP 7 AMAZING THINGS TO DO IN QUEEN ELIZABETH NATIONAL PARK ∣ ACTIVITIES IN QUEEN ELIZABETH PARK

 Wondering what to do in Queen Elizabeth National Park?
-There are a variety of amazing Uganda safari activities you can do in Queen Elizabeth National Park ranging from classic safari game drives, boat cruises, chimpanzee trekking, nature walks, birding, and more.
+There are a variety of amazing Uganda safari activities/things to do in Queen Elizabeth National Park ranging from classic safari game drives, boat cruises, chimpanzee trekking, nature walks, birding, and more.

-Here Are The Best Uganda Safari Activities In Queen Elizabeth National Park:
+Here Are The Best Uganda Safari Activities/Things To Do In Queen Elizabeth National Park:

 - Classic Game Drives In Queen Elizabeth National Park